 - 1. Open the Network analysis ► Shortest path (point to point) algorithm - 2.
 Select network_lines for the Vector layer representing network parameter - 3.
 Choose Fastest as the Path type to calculate - 4.
-Click on the ... button next to the Start point (x, y) and choose the start point. - 5.
-Do the same thing for End point (x, y) - 6.
-Open the Advanced parameters menu - 7.
+Select the Start point (x, y) and End point (x, y) as we did before - 5.
+Open the Advanced parameters menu - 6.
 Choose the speed field as the Speed Field parameter.
 With this option the algorithm will take into account the speed limits for each road.

-- 8. Click on the Run button - 9.
-Turn off the $network_lines$ layer to better see the result
+- 7. Click on the Run button - 8.
+Turn off the network_lines layer to better see the result